oohlalog/oohlalog_winston/README.md

   winston.add(OohLaLog, options);
 ```
-The OohLaLog transport takes the following options. apiKey is the only one required.
+The OohLaLog transport takes the following options.

 * __apiKey:__ Your OohLaLog API key
 * __hostName:__ The host name of your application